Distributed Consensus of Heterogeneous Multi-Agent Systems Based on Feedforward Control: Main Results

-Obvious the distributed feedforward controller $\tilde{u}_{i}(k)$ is designed by using only the state information of itself and its neighbor agent $j$ and the control input of neighbor agent $j$.
-Under the feedforward controller \eqref{feedforword-controller-2}, the output error system \eqref{output-error-system} is converted into a standard linear system
+Observe that the distributed feedforward controller $\tilde{u}_{i}(k)$ is designed by using only the state information of itself and its neighbor agent $j$ and the control input of neighbor agent $j$.
+Under the feedforward controller \eqref{feedforword-controller-2-case1} or \eqref{feedforword-controller-2-case2}, the output error system \eqref{output-error-system} is converted into a standard linear system